www.sysneuro.org mirrors a University of Melbourne domain

 Research

 We use neuroimaging techniques to conduct research into the human brain in health and mental illness.
 We develop advanced computational models and tools to study brain networks and systems, and apply the knowledge gained from these studies to develop improved brain stimulation and other therapies.
+Emerging areas in our group include in vitro neuronal networks, brain-body interactions, transcranial magnetic stimulation, diffusion MRI and network communication.
 Our researchers integrate expertise from a range of disciplines, including neuroscience, psychiatry, psychology, engineering and computer science.

 Projects